SAP/ui5-tooling/rfcs/0008-resource-tagging-during-build.md

 ## Drawbacks

 <!--
 Why should we not do this?
-Please consider the impact on teaching people to use the UI5 Tooling, on the integration of this feature with existing and planned features, on the impact of churn on existing users.
+Please consider the impact on teaching people to use the UI5 CLI, on the integration of this feature with existing and planned features, on the impact of churn on existing users.

 There are tradeoffs to choosing any path, please attempt to identify them here.
 -->